Exceptional collections on isotropic Grassmannians: Appendix. Key technical Proposition

 \begin{proposition} Fix an integer $a$, $0\le a\le n$.
-Let $\kappa$ be a partition with at most $a$ parts, and let $\sigma$, $\tau$ be partitions with at most $n-a$ parts (all viewed as weights of $\GL_n$).
-Finally, let $W$ be a representation which is a direct summand of $V^{\otimes N}$.
-In other words, we assume that the highest weights of all irreducible summands of $W$ are nonnegative.
-Then the natural maps
+Let $\kappa$ be a partition with at most $a$ parts, and let $\tau$ be a partition with at most $n-a$ parts (both viewed as weights of $\GL_n$).
+Finally, let $W$ be a representation which is a direct summand of $V^{\otimes N}$, where $V$ is the standard $n$-dimensional representation of $\GL_n$.
+Then the natural map